MichalisIosif/MichalisIosif/README.md

+Hey there! 👋 I'm Michalis Iosif.

+Welcome to my GitHub profile!
+I'm an entrepreneur, digital marketer, and aspiring technologist with a passion for startups, investing, and exploring the unknown.

 🚀 About Me
 🏗️ I build businesses—previously launched Flexjob, an online booking and management software for service providers.
 💡 I manage marketing strategies for several companies.